nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/transient-store.md

 ```

-#### Contributing your own Handler
+#### Contributing Your Own Handler
-To implement your own handler you just need to implement the interface `BatchHandler` and register it through the extension point `handlers` in `org.nuxeo.ecm.automation.server.BatchManager`.
+To implement your own handler you need to implement the interface `BatchHandler` and register it through the extension point `handlers` in `org.nuxeo.ecm.automation.server.BatchManager`.

 e.g.: